 - “one way ticket”, which is good for a single ride.

 There is a standard fixed charge for single ride ticket, whether it’s for the next stop or the last one.

 - You won’t find any taxi/cab waiting in a queue on the road sides.
 You will have to call them up (at the numbers given in the yellow pages).
 You will easily find a cab at the Airports and Railway Stations.

 - Most of the Gas Stations (Petrol Pumps) are self serviced.
 You need to fill it up yourself and almost all gas stations accept credit cards.

 - Some traffic signals are monitored by video cameras.
 Do not be surprised if you get a traffic violation ticket in your mailbox!

 - You can be fined for driving above the posted speed limit.
 Make sure you know the speed limit and drive at the posted speed limit.

 - Your license can be seized if you are caught drunk while driving.

-- If a cop (police officer) asks you to stop while you are driving, just stop the car at the right side of the road, and wait inside.
-Never get out of the car.
-The cop may shoot you for self defense.
+- If a cop (police officer) asks you to stop while you are driving, just stop the car on the right side of the road, and wait inside.
+Don’t get out of the car unless prompted to.

 - Never throw any kind of paper or any other waste out of your car windows.
 You will be fined for littering.